 - Must leave the country to get a new non-immigrant visa once your employer provides

 youthe sponsorship documents.

-A single Entry Tourist Visa gives you 90 days of validity with the 30 day extension and the Multiple Entry Tourist Visa (METV) gives you 180 days of validity with two 30 extensions, which is basically two single entry tourist visas back to back.
+A single entry tourist visa gives you 90 days of validity with the option of a 30 day extension and the Multiple Entry Tourist Visa (METV) gives you 180 days of validity with two 30 extensions, which is basically two single entry tourist visas back to back.
 The tourist visa allows you to; participate in meetings, conferences, seminars, attend special academic training or lectures which makes it perfect for our TEFL course.